Visa Traveler

 • Official Source: Embassy of Costa Rica in Washington DC, USA

-Personal experience: I entered Costa Rica at San Jose International Airport with my India passport and US visa.
+Personal experience: I entered Costa Rica at San Jose International Airport with my Indian passport and US visa.
 The immigration procedure at the airport was quick.
 I was given a 30-day entry.

 —